filecoin-project/venus-docs/go-filecoin-tutorial/Storing-on-Filecoin.md

 ## Retrieving data

 Before data can be retrieved from a sealed sector, the sector must be unsealed.
-At present, the sealing and unsealing processed are artificially fast; it will take around 5-10 minutes for a piece of data to be retrieved after it is requested.
+At present, the sealing and unsealing processes are artificially fast; it will take around 5-10 minutes for a piece of data to be retrieved after it is requested.
 Note that, when Filecoin is working in production, this may take much longer.

 ```sh
 # Retrieve your data, using the address of the